 College expense can be a daunting obstacle when planning for post secondary education.
-In fall of 2011-2012, in-state tuition at the University of Chapel Hill was $7008 per semester.
-Add to that, room and board expenses of $9470, and staggering book fees, and one easily understands the importance of scholarships.
 Applying for scholarships requires research, discipline in completing required forms, and attention to deadlines.
 Most universities require parents to complete a Free Application for Federal Student Aid (FAFSA) as the first step in applying for scholarships and grants.
 This form requires information from parents’ latest tax forms.
 Parents of high school seniors are wise to submit tax returns expediently so that accurate information may be shared with desired post secondary institutions.
 Scholarships are generally classified according to academic merit, talent, or financial need.
 Admissions/ Financial Aid officers review applications, review FAFSA and other financial reports, and then calculate the expected family contribution (EFC) to meet college costs.
 When EFC’s are low, students may be eligible for the aforementioned categories of scholarships or grants.

 For your convenience, several helpful links to scholarship information are provided below.
 Best of luck in your search for financial aid!

 Published by Mable Harper on March 1, 2017